kevle1/Discord-IP-Lookup/README.md

 Requires [IP Info Python Library](https://github.com/ipinfo/python).
 Install with `pip install ipinfo` Requires [IP Info Account](http://ipinfo.io) for API key, found on dashboard.
 1000 queries per day with free account.
+Requires Discord Bot API key, you can create a Bot account in the developers dashboard at discordapp website.

 Known Issues: Exceptions thrown when embed requires info that IP lookup does not return.
 Exception not caught, program continues running for now.